jkoelker/claude-desktop-native/README.md

 1. Downloads the official Windows executable
 2. Extracts the Electron application files
-3. Replaces Windows-specific native bindings with Linux-compatible ones using the [patchy-cnb](https://github.com/claude-desktop-native/patchy-cnb) library
+3. **Replaces Windows-specific native bindings with Linux-compatible ones using the [patchy-cnb](https://github.com/claude-desktop-native/patchy-cnb) library created by k3d3**
 4. Repackages everything to work with the system's Electron installation

-The heavy lifting is done by patchy-cnb, which provides alternative implementations of the native functions the Claude app expects.
+The core functionality is provided by patchy-cnb, which was developed by k3d3 to provide alternative implementations of the native functions the Claude app expects.

 ## Dependencies